 This place is very interesting.
 It’s a Zora music hall!
 Right now, they’re doing sound tests and the like (which you can “help with,” but it doesn’t actually accomplish anything, sadly).
-There’s also a lot of interesting character interaction, such as taking a picture of Lulu and giving it to her crazed fan upstairs, and even scold a peeping tom who’s trying to look through the keyhole into Lulu’s room!
-All of these things don’t really matter to our main quest, but it’s still fun to check out.
-There is, however, a Piece of Heart we can get here, so do the following:
+There are also a lot of interesting character interactions, such as taking a picture of Lulu and giving it to her crazed fan upstairs, and even scolding a peeping tom who’s trying to look through the keyhole into Lulu’s room!
+All of these things don’t really matter for the main quest, but they are still fun to check out.
+There is, however, a Piece of Heart to get here, so do the following:

 Put on the Zora Mask and enter Mikau and Tijo’s room (first door you come to, far right).
 Speak with Tijo, Mikau’s roommate, who informs you he accidentally broke the ladder.
+Tijo is playing the cave theme from A Link to the Past on his drums.
 Use the Hookshot to get to the upper bunk instead and wear the Zora Mask again to read Mikau’s diary, discovering two little diddies:

 Exit the room and enter the next one, where you can hang out with Japas.
-Cool thing here, the song he's playing on his bass is the dungeon theme from the original Legend of Zelda game for the Nintendo Entertainment System, 1988.
-If you speak with him, he'll talk a bit about the situation with Lulu, but go on to say how you (Mikau) and he have been jamming together lately.
+The song he's playing on his bass is the dungeon theme from The Legend of Zelda for the Nintendo Entertainment System, 1988.
+If you speak with him, he’ll talk a bit about the situation with Lulu, but go on to say how you (Mikau) and he have been jamming together lately.
 Whip out the Ocarina (guitar) and play the parts you learned in the diary, adding it on to what Japas plays, and thus creating a larger song:

-The Zoras outside rush to the door to listen to the jamming session and apparently think it's pretty groovy.
-After the cinema is over with though, Japas will sigh and say that Evan, their band leader, wouldn't like it if he found out they were making songs behind his back.
+The Zoras outside rush to the door to listen to the jamming session and apparently think it’s pretty groovy.
+After the scene is over with, Japas will sigh and say that Evan, their band leader, wouldn’t like it if he found out they were making songs behind his back.
 What kind of band IS this?
-Isn't that they're job...?
+Isn’t that their job…?

-Enter the next room down the line which is Evan's room.
-Again, another cool tid bit for you, Evan is playing the credits from the original Legend of Zelda on his piano.
-Run up to him and speak with him if you wish, he just tells you to bring him the Zora Eggs (which, if you did, he'd tell you to take them to the Marine Research Lab).
+Enter the next room down the line, which is Evan’s room.
+Evan is playing the credits from The Legend of Zelda on his piano.
+Run up to him and speak with him if you wish, and he just tells you to bring him the Zora Eggs (which, if you did, he’d tell you to take them to the Marine Research Lab).
 Take off the Zora Mask.
-Play the complete, 16 note song Mikau and Japas made WITHOUT wearing the Zora Mask (or else it'll make him jealous).
-Evan will proceed to steal the song and expand upon it (which comes into play later in the game, as you'll see).
-He'll be pretty proud of himself and bribe you with a Piece of Heart to keep it quiet that he stole the tune.
+Play the complete, 16 note song Mikau and Japas made WITHOUT wearing the Zora Mask (or else it’ll make him jealous).
+Evan will proceed to steal the song and expand upon it (which comes into play later in the game, as you’ll see).
+He’ll be pretty proud of himself and bribe you with a Piece of Heart to keep it quiet that he stole the tune.
 Great way to get sued by the way.

 Lulu & The Great Turtle

-Return, play the Inverted Song of Time to slow down time and slash the nearby jars to stock up and goodies.
+Return, play the Inverted Song of Time to slow down time and slash the nearby jars to stock up on goodies.
 Put on the Zora Mask and play the New Wave Bossa Nova for Lulu.
 She’ll sing along, and thus, wake up a giant sea turtle!
 It’ll yawn and explain that it apparently hears everything that happens in the ocean, even while asleep.
 After a moment, it’ll tell you to get on its back so it can take you to the Great Bay Temple and vanquish the evil there.
-If you speak with it at this point, it’ll explain you can do this by using the Hookshot, as well as that it knows your name.
-Craziness.
-Do exactly that and away we go!
+If you speak with it at this point, it’ll explain that you can do this by using the Hookshot.
+Do exactly that and away you go!
 Along the way, you’ll see a humorous scene of the Gerudos attempting to get into the temple themselves, but the “dragon storm” stops them easily.